aquariumbio/aquarium/docs/protocol_development/protocol_tutorial.md

 ### Sample

-A specific (yet still abstract) sample, not to be confused with a sample type (more abstract) or an item (more specific) Suppose **s** is a sample.
+A specific (yet still abstract) specimen in the lab inventory, not to be confused with a sample type (more abstract) or an item (more specific)
+Suppose **s** is a sample.

 #### Attributes